Dispelling electric boats myths

 Myth #8: Electric boats take too long to charge

-The complete charge of a Lanéva boat is about 3,5 hours with a 63A triphased socket.
+The complete charge of a Lanéva boat is about 2,5 hours with two 32A triphased sockets.
 But as stated earlier (in myth #2), you only need to fully recharge your day sailer only once you’re back from your day trip.
 Actually, you can do so without having to spend the whole time at the port: in fact, Lanéva has developed a data management interface, which allows you to access all the boat’s data remotely.

-This said, just in case you would have to fully recharge the boat’s battery during the day, 3 hours mean plenty of time for lunching, strolling in a new area and having a swim somewhere.
+This said, just in case you would have to fully recharge the boat’s battery during the day, this time means plenty of time for lunching, strolling in a new area and having a swim somewhere.

 If you’re interested to dig deeper in the subject, you might as well want to check our two other articles:

-- A boat comparison : electric engines vs internal combustion engines (ICE)
+- Comparison : electric engines vs internal combustion engines

 - Why do Superyacht Tenders need to be electric ?